DonMVB/aws/AWS_Assoc_SAA_C02.md

     - `aws ec2 create-key-pair  --key-name KEY-NAME-HERE --query 'KeyMaterial' --output text > ~/.ssh/KEY-NAME-HERE .pem`
     - `aws ec2 describe-key-pairs --key-name KEY-NAME-HERE`
     - `aws iam upload-ssh-public-key --user-name KEY-NAME-HERE --ssh-public-key-body "$(< ~/.ssh/KEY-NAME-HERE.pub)"
+- NOTE: If you receive an error message that says "Server refused our key", it may be from:
+  - For the private key, there is no matching public key in authorized_keys.
+  - You do not have access to authorized_keys.
+  - You don't have access/permissions to .ssh directory.
+- Note: IF you get a "unprotected private key" message, the file has 0777 permissions on Linux

 ### 1.6.8.
 EC2 Placement Groups (Updated 1/11/2011)
 -  Placement groups balance the tradeoff between risk tolerance and network performance when it comes to your fleet of EC2 instances.
 The more you care about risk, the more isolated you want your instances to be from each other.
 The more you care about performance, the more conjoined you want your instances to be with each other.